-1.6 Locomotive hauled passenger vehicle design
+1.6 Multiple unit train/vehicle design

-Locomotive hauled passenger vehicle design must generally comply with the interface requirements of this minimum operating standard.
+Multiple unit train design must generally comply with the interface requirements of this minimum operating standard.
 Where the Australian Standards for Railway Rolling Stock have been published, then compliance may be required with those standards also.

-The ROA Manual of Engineering Standards and Practices was produced primarily to cover new or substantially modified vehicles operating on the interstate standard gauge rail network, therefore requirements are included from the ROA Manual of Engineering Standards and Practices, where applicable.
+The ROA Manual of Engineering Standards and Practices was produced primarily to cover new or substantially modified vehicles operating on the interstate standard gauge rail network, therefore reference is also made to, and excerpts are included from the ROA Manual of Engineering Standards and Practices, where applicable.